davidly/cpm_compilers/README.md

 If you're running Linux or MacOS and see perplexing compilation errors, it could be your source files don't have cr/lf line separators.
 Use unix2dos to add them; nearly all these compilers require them.
 Some compilers require a ^Z / 0x1a at the end of files.
 Since CP/M text files end in ^z/0x1a, unix2dos requires -f to force the conversion of what it thinks is a binary file.

+The BA compiler is in the [tic-tac-toe and its applicability to nuclear war](https://github.com/davidly/ttt) repo.
+It generates code for 6502, 8080, 8086, x86, x64, arm32, arm64, and 64-bit RISC-V.

 The Cowgol 0.6.1 compiler has not yet been tested with NTVCM and the benchmark and build scripts don't yet exist.
 If you have the interest have at it and send a pull request.

 Here are runtimes for the benchmarks in milliseconds for a 4Mhz Z80 as emulated by [NTVCM](https://github.com/davidly/ntvcm/)